 To reach the tower, head west on Wellesley Street in front of the square until you reach Hobson Street.
 It’s a short five-minute walk past a few of the top hotels.

-The tower stands 328 metres tall and multiple upper levels remain open to the public.
-The most visited part of the tower is the observation deck on the 51st floor where you can check out the city’s skyline.
+The Sky Tower stands 328 metres tall.
+Multiple upper levels remain open to the public.
+The most visited part of the Sky Tower is the observation deck on the 51st floor where you can check out the city’s skyline.

 Skip over the high-priced Sky Lounge on the 50th floor and head straight to the observation deck.
-If you’re feeling adventurous, take a plunge from the Sky Jump, which is a 192-metre guided-cable jump from the observation deck.
+If you’re feeling extra adventurous, take a plunge from the Sky Jump, a 192-metre guided-cable jump from the observation deck.

 Marvel at the stained-glass windows at the Cathedral of St Patrick

 After you get back to ground level, walk out the doors of the Sky Tower and walk two blocks north to the Cathedral of St Patrick.
 When exploring Auckland in 24 hours, you’ll need to move quickly at a few of the sites, like the cathedral.

 A quick look at the outside and a fast tour of the inside should give you a lasting memory of the imposing Gothic Revival architecture.

 St. Patrick’s is an active Catholic cathedral with Mass held at normal times.
 As you stand outside, peer up at the intricately designed stained glass windows.

 If you arrive during Mass, you’ll need to wait to enter the church.
 Instead of waiting, start walking north to the downtown area.

 After a tour of the cathedral, it’s time to go shopping in the heart of Downtown Auckland.
 Technically, most of the stops on this 24-hour Auckland itinerary are in or around the downtown area.
 It’s where you’ll find the top things to do in Auckland, including the top restaurants and shops.